Crosslywere/Ace/README.md

 ## Configuration

-To configure the application without Docker open `src/main/resources/application.properties` in a text editor.
+To configure the application navigate to `src/main/resources/` and open `application.properties` in a text editor.
 Inside of this file the following properties should be used to configure the application.

 **`spring.datasource.username`** - This is the username with administrator privileges on the PostgreSQL database.